-During the interactive sessions, each participant will have the chance to express him/herself both orally and in writing, and receive feedback from the seminar leader not only during, but also after the conclusion of the seminar.
+During the interactive sessions, each participant will have the chance to express him/herself both orally and in writing, and receive feedback from the seminar leader not only during, but potentially also after the conclusion of the seminar.

-In addition, students are provided with a list of "self-learning objectives" that will enable them to evaluate themselves right from the start of their MIM experience.
+In addition, students are provided with a list of "self-learning objectives" (see below) for the BCSS that will enable them to evaluate themselves right from the start of their MIM experience.